ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

 .. typedef:: /* implementation-defined type */ psa_key_agreement_iop_t

     .. summary::
-        The type of the state data structure for an interruptible key agreement operation.
+        The type of the state data structure for an interruptible key-agreement operation.

         .. versionadded:: 1.x

-    Before calling any function on an interruptible key agreement operation object, the application must initialize it by any of the following means:
+    Before calling any function on an interruptible key-agreement operation object, the application must initialize it by any of the following means:

     *   Set the object to all-bits-zero, for example: